Best Soil for Growing Cannabis: Indoor and Outdoor

 Matt Spitzer, Triangle Hemp Founder

-Matt, Co-Founder, Triangle Seeds – Matt has been growing plants commercially since 2013, starting with Endless Sun Farms before co-founding Triangle Seeds in 2017 alongside childhood friend Chase.
-Over more than a decade, Triangle Seeds has produced and sold over a million seeds to home growers, homesteaders, and hemp farmers across the United States.
-Matt and Chase manage seed selection personally, only carrying genetics we truly stand behind.
-Learn more about Triangle Seeds.
+Matt, Co-Founder of Triangle Seeds — Matt has been growing plants commercially since 2013 alongside childhood friend and co-founder Chase.
+Over more than a decade, Triangle Seeds has produced and sold over a million seeds to home growers and hemp farmers across the US.
+We ship seeds nationwide.
+Call/text (919) 410-6945 with any questions.
+Learn more

 Get 15% Off